ItzelAlonsoG/Hyperblog/README.md

 >- Itzel Anahí Alonso García

 **What is git?**
-> Git, Git, is a version control software designed by Linus Torvalds.
+> Git is a version control software designed by Linus Torvalds.
-In this coruse saw a lot of things like:

 **What is github?**
-> At a higher level, GitHub is a website and cloud service that helps developers store and manage their code, as well as keep track of and control any changes to this code.
-To understand exactly what GitHub is, you first need to know the two principles that connect it:
+> At a higher level, GitHub is a website and cloud service that helps developers store and manage their code as well as keep track of and control any changes to this code.
-> - Version control
-> - Git

 # Git concepts